A Complete Guide to Somatic Symptoms and Related Disorders

 - Experienced clinical psychologists and psychiatrists

-- Customised therapeutic plans based on assessment
+- Customized therapeutic plans based on assessment

 - Specialized support for somatic symptoms and health anxiety